 An Introduction to German Sausages

-Bratwurst, Knockwurst, Bockwurst….all part of the wurst family.
+Bratwurst, Knockwurst, Bockwurst....all part of the wurst family.
 They may all sound very similar but they are very different.
-You have your pork varieties, then your veal varieties and then there is the veal and beef varieties and so on.
-I don’t know about you, but I still have to ask my butcher which is which when I go to the market.
+You have your pork varieties, then your veal varieties, and then there are the veal and beef varieties, and so on.
+I don't know about you, but I still have to ask my butcher which is which when I go to the market.

 All About Wurst